katur/eegi/README_database_migration.md

-database name | GenomeWideGI | eegi (a la Python package name) table names | usually CamelCase, but not always | always CamelCase (a la Python class names) field names | mishmash of under_scores, mixedCase, CamelCase | always underscores (a la Python variables)
+database name | GenomeWideGI | eegi (a la Python package name) table names | usually CamelCase, but not always | always CamelCase (a la Python class names) field names | mishmash of under_scores, mixedCase, CamelCase | always underscores (a la Python variables) well versus tile | some tables have one, some the other, some both | just use well throughout the database, with accessible Python functions to convert